 To make the filling:

 • Add all of the remaining ingredients into a large mixing bowl and stir until everything is smooth and well combined.
-Spoon the mixture evenly over the top of the cooled graham cracker crusts (¼ cup per cheesecake—you’ll have enough batter to fill all of them to the very top) and bake in the oven on the middle rack for 40 to 45 minutes.
-(The tops should be set but the rest should be slightly wiggly when you move the tin.)
-Let them cool and refrigerate for at least 2 hours or until overnight.
+Spoon the mixture evenly over the top of the cooled graham cracker crusts (¼ cup per cheesecake—you’ll have enough batter to fill all of them to the very top) and bake in the oven on the middle rack for 22 to 25 minutes.
+(This yields a firm consistency ) Let them cool and refrigerate for at least 2 hours or until overnight.
+Note: You can let them cook a bit longer, about 35 minutes, if you prefer a more caramelized, slightly saltier flavor.

 • To serve, remove liners and transfer to a serving plate.
 Top each with a squirt of whipped topping and dash of cinnamon or pumpkin pie spice.